MEDICAL TERMINATION OF PREGNANCY ACT AND RULES: A TEACHER’S COMPREHENSIVE GUIDE TO MTP ACT, 1971 AND AMENDMENT 2021

 - To prevent large number of unsafe abortions and subsequent high incidence of maternal mortality and morbidity by improving maternal health scenario.

-- To promote access to safe abortion services to women.
+- To promote access to safe abortion services to women, ensuring their reproductive rights and health.

-- To provide protection to medical practitioners who otherwise would be penalised under the Indian Penal Code sections 315-316.
+- To provide protection to medical practitioners who otherwise would be penalised under the Indian Penal Code sections 315-316 for performing abortions.

 DEFINITIONS UNDER THE ACT